 To summarise Plato’s work, he defends that emotion is unpredictable; it functions with its reasoning, and these reasons may not be sensible.

-Like his teacher, Aristotle believes that there is a particular link that allows for the communication of the body, mind, and emotions.
+Like his teacher, Aristotle believes that a particular link allows for the communication of the body, mind, and emotions.
 But using Plato’s more all-encompassing theory, Aristotle made it more practicably relatable through ideas and observations that appeal to humans’ rationality (Oatley 1994).

 ARISTOTLE.
 Poetics.
 Translated by Kenny, A. London: Oxford World’s Classics.

 Deonna, J. A., and Teroni, F. (2012).
 The emotions: a philosophical introduction.
 London [U.K.]: Oxford University Press.

 Ellis, D., and Tucker, I. (2015).
 Social Psychology of Emotion.
 London: SAGE.